Guggenheim Helsinki Plan: 2013 proposal

 In September 2013, the Guggenheim Foundation advanced a revised proposal under which the museum would focus on Nordic and international architecture and design in the context of other forms of modern and contemporary art.
-Educational programs at the museum would provide opportunities for children and adults to expand their experience of the visual arts.
+Educational programs at the museum would have provided opportunities for children and adults to expand their experience of the visual arts.
 The project's architect was to be chosen through an international competition.
-The proposal eliminates the controversial proposed merger with Helsinki Art Museum, although this results in the loss of the 700,000 euro government subsidy, and the new museum is envisioned to gradually build up a permanent collection from parts of its exhibitions.
-The Guggenheim's licensing fee would be funded by private sources.
-Operating and administrative costs are estimated at about 10% lower than the original plan, and annual revenues are projected to be slightly higher, as annual visitors are estimated at 550,000.
+The proposal eliminated the controversial proposed merger with Helsinki Art Museum, although this resulted in the loss of the 700,000 euro government subsidy, and the new museum was envisioned to gradually build up a permanent collection from parts of its exhibitions.
+The Guggenheim's licensing fee was to be funded by private sources.
+Operating and administrative costs were estimated at about 10% lower than the original plan, and annual revenues were projected to be slightly higher, with annual visitors estimated at 550,000.
 Journalist Lee Rosenbaum called the new estimates, again prepared with the assistance of Boston Consulting Group, "speculative at best".

 In January 2014, the city council agreed to reserve a site for the potential museum at Eteläsatama (on the other side of the bay from the earlier planned location, and nearer to the city center), and the Guggenheim Foundation was permitted to hold an international architecture competition to design the potential museum, though no decision was then made about whether to proceed with the project.
 One of the factors cited for considering the new plan was the Guggenheim Foundation's pledge to arrange private funds to pay the licensing fee.
 Another was that the Helsinki City Art Museum would remain a separate institution.
 Members of the council stressed that they would make an independent assessment of the costs of the project.
 Leif Sevón questioned whether the financial support of the Swedish Cultural Foundation for the architectural competition complied with that foundation's rules, because the competition was open to architects outside the Swedish minority in Finland.
 The foundation's director, however, stated that its board had attached "certain conditions" to the proposed funding.